-I am an interaction designer and visual artist working with technologies in both digital and physical domain.
-My work focusses on how technology and digital infrastructures can expand and improve our lives in the tangible realm.
+I am a interaction designer, visual artist and developer working with technologies in both digital and physical domain.
+I am curious to explore how technology and digital infrastructures can expand and improve our lives in the tangible realm.

 |Bram Linderman||Design & Development|